opendatateam/udata/docs/adapting-settings.md

 **default**: `_('This dataset has been archived')`

 The title of the comment optionaly posted when a dataset is archived.
+NB: the content of the comment is located in `udata/templates/comments/dataset_archived.txt`.

 ## URLs validation